 Gillian George, Treasurer

 Gillian started working in the Rail Industry in 1982.
 Her first position was with State Rail Authority working in the MIS branch; from there she was promoted to the Finance branch.
 Later Gillian went on to study and complete her Human Resources Management Certificate enabling her promotion to Personnel Officer within Corporate Personnel Services.
 Over the years she has been involved in a large number of projects for HR from system upgrades to workforce profiles for the Premiers Department and more recently in her current position as a Senior Subject Matter Expert within the Enterprise Resource Planning group (ICT) implementing a Training Competency and Management System.
 This exhaustive and diverse project experience has given her the valuable opportunity to hone her interpersonal skills giving her the ability to communicate effectively at all levels within the organisation.
 She is on the board of directors for the Railway Institute, a position she has successfully held for the last 9 years.
 Being the first female to join the board has enabled her to not only influence the approach and thinking of the board but allowed her to take on the primary role as an effective conduit between the board and its members.
 Gillian personal interests include sailing, motorbike riding and swimming.

-Andrew Cousins, Board Member
+Noel Bailey, Board Member

 Peter Nicholson, Board Member